 During 2020, Holy Trinity launched two new ministries within which we work to deepen our connection to God, to our community, and to each other.
-All are welcome at any time to participate.
+To participate or learn more, please email email@example.com.
+This email is used daily by Holy Trinity’s wardens and the parish administrator.
+All are welcome at any time to be a part of our work together.

 Soul Responsibility is a prayer and discussion group that seeks healing within a Gospel community.
 Meetings are typically held every other Sunday evening.
 Led by Nathan and Kelli Lawson, the group dives deep into the realities and challenges of living a truly Christian life, with Jesus as our example and God’s will guiding our hearts.
 To discuss how we can carry out God’s command to respect and love all our neighbors, we have centered discussions around popular texts and film, such as Eric Mason’s book “The Woke Church” and Raoul Peck’s four-part docuseries “Exterminate All the Brutes.”